-Where species such as kangaroos are killed for other reasons, such as pest control, meat and skins should not be wasted but should be available for commercial use.
+Where species are harvested for other reasons, such as pest control, it should only be carried out under strict government legislation and monitoring.
+Meat and skins should not be wasted but should be available for commercial use.

 rationale: If carcasses have a monetary value which can only be realised through proper channels, there is even greater incentive to remain within a licensed system.